riyazahuja/cLean/README.md

 	-	Measure compile time for our system (DSL/transpiler) and compare rough baseline compile time of hand-written CUDA and Python/Triton (for similar kernels).
 + Verification Framework
 	-	Build proof infrastructure inside Lean 4 to reason about safety properties (no data races, no barrier divergence) of DSL kernels.
-	-	Benchmark proof coverage: pick a small kernel benchmark set (e.g., from GPUVerify suite) and measure how many kernels we can successfully verify vs. how many prior tools could verify.
+  -   Benchmark proof coverage: construct a small curated kernel benchmark set and measure how many kernels we can successfully verify, comparing against GPUVerify on overlapping kernels where feasible.
 +   Quantitative Evaluation
-  -	Performance comparison: As previously mentioned, for selected kernels in our testing dataset, measure execution time on (a) hand-written CUDA C++, (b) Python/Triton version (if available), (c) our DSL/transpiler version.
-We will report speed-up factors, compile time overhead, generated code overhead and hope to show that our system is competitive with hand-written CUDA while providing additional formal verification guarantees.
+  -   Performance comparison: for selected kernels in a small curated benchmark suite, measure execution time on (a) hand-written CUDA C++, (b) a Python/Triton version (if available), and (c) our DSL/transpiler version.
+We will report speed-up factors, compile-time overhead, and generated-code overhead, and aim to show that our system is competitive with hand-written CUDA while providing additional formal verification guarantees.
-  -	Proof comparison: report number of kernels verified, time to verify (or approximate) inside Lean, any proof automation we built (e.g., custom tactics).
+  -   Proof comparison: report number of kernels verified, approximate verification time inside Lean, and any proof automation we built (e.g., custom tactics).
-  - (For the poster/demo: show graphs of compile time vs kernel type, execution time across different systems, proof coverage percentages, and live examples of the workflow (DSL code → Lean proof → GPU run))
+  -   For the poster/demo: show graphs of execution time across different systems, simple compile-time statistics, proof coverage percentages on the curated suite, and live examples of the workflow (DSL code → Lean proof → GPU run).
 ### Hope to Achieve

 If work goes more quickly (stretch goals):
 -	Apply the system to the Gröbner basis ideal-membership workload: implement kernel, transpile it, run on GPU, measure speed-up vs CPU and other baselines, and verify correctness in Lean (even if partially).
--	Achieve proof coverage exceeding GPUVerify’s published coverage for the benchmark suite (for safety and, if possible, correctness).
-For example, where GPUVerify verified ~231/253 programs under candidate-based invariants.
+-	On a curated subset of kernels, demonstrate cases where Lean-based reasoning (cLean) can verify safety or partial correctness for kernels that are difficult for GPUVerify (e.g., requiring less invariant engineering or handling richer specifications).
 -	Extend to prove functional correctness properties for a small set of kernels: e.g., proving that the result equals the known sequential computation.

 ## Platform Choice